Anomaly Detection based on Markov Data: A Statistical Depth Approach: Application to Anomaly Detection

-\textbf{Results and Discussion.} The results in Table \ref{tab:combined_auc} indicate that the Markov depth detects with high accuracy classic anomalies such as shocks/shifts, easily apparent through visual inspection, see Fig. \ref{fig:arch_shock} and \ref{fig:qeueue_shift}.
+\textbf{Results and Discussion.} The results in Table 1 indicate that the Markov depth detects with high accuracy classic anomalies such as shocks/shifts, see Fig. \ref{fig:arch_shock} and \ref{fig:qeueue_shift}.
 Our approach is also capable of detecting the more challenging dynamic anomalies, see Fig. \ref{fig:arch_dyn_an_2} and \ref{fig:qeueue_dyn_an_1}.
 The corresponding $\roc$ curves in Fig. \ref{fig:arch_compendium} and \ref{fig:queue_compendium} reveal its strong performance on the different types of anomaly considered.
 In Section \ref{sec:comparison_competitors}, it is compared with that of alternative anomaly detection techniques, focusing on fixed-length paths since the competitors cannot straightforwardly handle variable-length paths.
-The results of these experiments, see Table \ref{tab:both_auc_comparison} and Fig. \ref{fig:arch_roc_comparison} and \ref{fig:queue_roc_comparison} in the Supplementary Material, show that our method performs similarly to the best of the competitors for classic anomalies and significantly outperforms them for dynamic ones.
+The results of these experiments, presented in Table \ref{tab:both_auc_comparison} and Fig. \ref{fig:arch_roc_comparison} and \ref{fig:queue_roc_comparison} in the Appendix, show that our method performs similarly to the best of the competitors for classic anomalies and significantly outperforms them for dynamic ones.